An introduction to Blond Eckbert

 The opera is to be staged at Lilian Baylis House

-As ENO Studio Live is about exciting operas in intimate spaces, Blond Eckbert follows in the footsteps of Trial By Jury, The Day After and Acis and Galatea in being staged at Lilian Baylis House in West Hampstead, home of English National Opera’s rehearsal spaces.
+ENO Studio Live was about exciting operas in intimate spaces, Blond Eckbert follows in the footsteps of Trial By Jury, The Day After and Acis and Galatea was to be being staged at Lilian Baylis House in West Hampstead, former home of English National Opera’s rehearsal spaces.